 - Willpower!
 It takes a fair amount of determination to reach Big Spring

-The Virgin River is warm enough in Summer to hike in your own sports / hiking gear.
-However, if you are visiting outside of the Summer months and you want to reach Big Spring – you will need to hire the Dry Pants Package from Zion Outfitter before you get on the shuttle bus at the visitor center.
+The Virgin River is warm enough in Summer to hike in typical hiking gear.
+However, if you are visiting outside of the Summer months and you want to hike in The Narrows, you will need to hire the Dry Pants Package from Zion Outfitter or a similar outfitter in Springdale before you get on the shuttle bus at the main visitor center.

 - Dry pants (waist high)